silverstripe/silverstripe-framework/docs/en/installation/windows-manual-iis-7.md

   * Windows Server 2003
   * Windows XP

-**IMPORTANT**: Windows Server 2003 users should [follow this guide](http://doc.silverstripe.org/installation-on-windows-server-2003-iis-6) to installing SilverStripe.
+**IMPORTANT**: Windows Server 2003 users should [follow this link](https://www.silverstripe.org/blog/installing-on-windows-now-easier-thanks-to-microsoft-web-platform-installer/) to instal SilverStripe.

 The goal is to get a good working web server platform so that one or more SilverStripe projects can be easily deployed onto the server using SVN.